mnunes01/lottoland/README.md

 # [Lottoland web dev](https://mnunes01.github.io/lottoland/)
 Lottoland web dev

+## The data fetch from the server is untested... if it doenst display games please tweak the fetch on line 120 on index.js

 # Live Demo
 A working version of this app can be found on [Lottoland web dev]https://mnunes01.github.io/lottoland/)